ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ​	permissions policies can be attached to IAM identities (that is, users, groups, and roles) ​	services such as AWS Lambda also support attaching permissions policies to AWS resources.
-​	**IAM roles** are global services that are available to all regions
+​	**IAM roles** are global services that are available to all regions ​	**web identity federation**, users of your app can sign in using a well-known identity provider (IdP) —such as Login with Amazon, Facebook, Google, or any other OpenID Connect (OIDC)-compatible IdP, receive an authentication token, and then exchange that token for temporary security credentials in AWS that map to an IAM role with permissions to use the resources in your AWS account.
+Using an IdP helps you keep your AWS account secure because you don’t have to embed and distribute long-term security credentials with your application.

 ------